Turning Your Orders

 into Something Good

-For every order placed in January and February, we’ll donate £1 to
+For every order placed in January and February, we pledged to donate £1 to

 Guide Dogs, supporting their life changing work with people living with sight loss.